rhomobile/rhomobile-docs/eb/en/edge/api/NativeMenubar.md

 ####Type
 <span class='text-info'>HASH</span>
 ####Description

-<p>Defined behavior of the Left menu button for Windows Mobile applications.
-This takes the same HASH as a menu item {label: &lsquo;Left Button&rsquo;, action: &lsquo;alert(&ldquo;You pressed the left button&rdquo;)&rsquo;}.
+Defined behavior of the Left menu button for Windows Mobile applications.
+This takes the same HASH as a menu item {label: 'Left Button', action: 'alert("You pressed the left button")'}.
 If your menu is using menu items via mainMenu, then be sure to not set an action for the extraButton.
-Setting an action for the extraButton will cause the mainMenu setting to be ignored.</p>
+Setting an action for the extraButton will cause the mainMenu setting to be ignored.
 ####Access